cyk/ember-seamless-immutable/README.md

 Immutable data structures for JavaScript which are backwards-compatible with normal JS Arrays and Objects provided by [seamless-immutable](https://github.com/rtfeldman/seamless-immutable)  wrapped and adapted for Ember CLI.

+**Experimental.** A no-op function is added to objects targeted for immutability to work around issues of Ember defining meta on immutable objects.

 ## Installation

 `ember install ember-seamless-immutable`